|8.30am||Walking Half Marathon – Download course map|

 Medical information provided in your registration will be passed on to the Event First Aiders.
 If you would like to speak with the First Aid Team before the race to discuss a specific condition, they will be based by the finish line and be happy to speak with you.

 For half marathon runners only.
-We have four timing pens at the start line.
-The colour of your race number is the colour of your starting pen and is based on the pen you chose with your registration based on your estimated finish time.
+We have four starting pens at the start line.
+The colour of your race number is the colour of your starting pen and is based on your estimated finish time indicated during your registration.
 Please make your way to the correct colour pen which will be clearly marked.
 Don’t worry; your chip time won’t start until you cross the start line.

 Our Official Race Pacer Partner is Xempo, who will be providing a variety of pacers to help you finish the race in a specific time.
 All pacers will be highly visible in the starting pens, wearing flags with “Xempo” and their target time written clearly on them.
 For more information, please visit the Pacemakers page on our website.